fusioncharts/dev_centre_docs/common-use-cases/color-range-usecases.md

 In this scenario, the values will appear in the following color:

 * __Angular Gauge__ - The value 0 is the same for both Green and Yellow.
-Here, the value 0 will appear in red.
+Here, the value 0 will appear in green.

 * __Heat Map__ - The value 0 is the same for both Green and Yellow.
 Here, the value 0 will appear in green.